-The alignment field is used to ensure the total PDU length is a multiple of 48 bytes, and thus, it can be divided into 48 bytes blocks to be directly fitted into ATM cells payload.
+The alignment field is used to ensure the total PDU length is a multiple of 48 bytes, and thus, it can be split into 48 bytes blocks to be directly fitted into ATM cells payload.
 CTL is not currently used.

-The LEN field stores the data length (alignment not included) and the CRC field allows error detection throughout the whole PDU.
+The LEN field stores the data length (alignment not included) and the CRC field allows error detection covering the entire PDU.

-AAL5 PDU lacks a protocol multiplexing field, the VCI is used for that purpose.
+AAL5 PDU lacks a protocol multiplexing field, instead the VCI value is used for that purpose.